 But starting with the Zeitgeist view will bore them to death.

-He was supporting himself as a nightclub singer in New York (incidentally, he had a remarkable music career as well, and sang with many of the blues and jazz greats of the time) when he became involved with the Communist Party of the United States in the 1930s.
+He grew up in a Quaker household, and started non-violent protests while still in school.
+He was supporting himself as a nightclub singer during the Harlem Renaissance (incidentally, he had a remarkable music career as well, and sang with many of the blues and jazz greats of the time) when he became involved with the Communist Party of the United States in the 1930s.

 Rustin became disillusioned with the party in the early 1940s.
 Hitler invaded the Soviet Union in 1941, and Stalin sent word to the Communist Party of the United States to shift its focus from civil rights (it had been encouraging the development of a separate nation in the southeastern United States!) to encouraging the US government to enter WWII against Germany.
 Rustin left the party almost immediately.

 In the late 1940s, right after the assassination of Mohandas Gandhi, Rustin went to India and met the leaders of the resistance.
 He took notes, and brought his ideas back.
 When he went to Alabama in the 1950s, he saw the charismatic potential of Martin Luther King, Jr. Martin Luther King saw a great mentor in Bayard Rustin, and forged a strong friendship despite protests from his fellow ministers; the ministers wanted Rustin gone because of his homosexuality.
 King ignored them, of course, and the rest is history.
 King learned nonviolence from Rustin and Rustin helped King with logistics.

 Even today, in the loonier corners of the internet, where white supremacists seek to discredit Martin Luther King, the first person they bring up is Bayard Rustin.
 It is a testament to King's courage and intelligence that he was able to ignore the "realists" in his movement and benefit from Bayard Rustin's mentoring.